 We truly take our water bottle bag everywhere!
 It is so much easier to keep the kids hydrated with water on-hand.
 We used to bring the water bottles everywhere, but they would end up rolling around the van or inevitably, someone would forget to grab their bottle.
 The bag keeps the van organized (maybe that’s being too generous…it keeps the bottles organized in the van, but the rest of the floor is as messy as your van 🙂 and the water bottles accounted for.

-Not only that, we save a ton of money by not buying bottled water when we are out.
+Not only that, but we also save a ton of money by not buying bottled water when we are out.
 We’d be spending $10 every time we needed to stop and get drinks for everyone!

 Many people have suggested that this would also make a great bag to transport baby bottles to daycare.

 And even if you don’t have kids, it’s perfectly sized for wine bottles or other glass bottle goods from the market.
-So make one and take it along with your other re-usable shopping bags to protect and organize your glass items!
+So make one and take it along with your other reusable shopping bags to protect and organize your glass items!

 If you want to see what others are making from Pattern Parcel #3, check out these lovely blogs!